dask/dask/docs/source/user-interfaces.rst

 Alternatively, if you are on a cluster, then you may want to trigger a computation and store the results in distributed memory.
-In this case you do not want to call ``compute``, which would create a single Pandas, Numpy, or list result.
+In this case you do not want to call ``compute``, which would create a single Pandas, NumPy, or list result.
 Instead, you want to call ``persist``, which returns a new Dask object that points to actively computing, or already computed results spread around your cluster's memory.